bitfaster/BitFaster.Caching/README.md

 | Scoped<IDisposable>      | A threadsafe wrapper for storing IDisposable objects in a cache that may dispose and invalidate them.
 The scope keeps the object alive until all callers have finished.   |

 # Usage

+## LRU: ClassicLru, ConcurrentLru, ConcurrentTLru

+LRU implementations are intended as an alternative to the System.Runtime.Caching.MemoryCache family of classes (e.g. HttpRuntime.Cache, System.Web.Caching et. al.).

 ## Caching IDisposable objects